 We’ll start with the cause that you can do the least about.

-The fancy name for male and female pattern baldness is androgenetic alopecia.
+Male and female pattern baldness is also called androgenetic alopecia.
 This possible cause for your hair loss is just in your DNA.

 Do you have a grandparent or parent with a shiny scalp?
-You’re more likely to experience this yourself, as your hormones change and cause hair follicles to reduce in size — eventually to the point that they don’t produce new hairs.
+If so, you’re more likely to experience hair loss yourself as your hormones change and cause hair follicles to shrink — eventually to the point that they don’t produce new hairs.

 Stress

 If you’ve gone through a stressful life event (hello, pandemic), lived through a health issue (including surgery), or been pregnant, it can take one heck of a toll on your body.
-As a result, you may well shed a crapload of hair, scaring you even more in the process.
+As a result, you may well shed a crapload of hair, which might scare you even more.
 Gee, thanks, body!

-So think back to about 2 to 5 months.
+So think back to 2–5 months ago.
 Did you have any severe illnesses?
 Fever?
 Infections?
 Malnutrition?
-They could all have triggered temporary hair loss.
+Any of those things could have triggered temporary hair loss.

-The good news is that hair loss due to stress usually rights itself within about 2 to 6 months.
+But hair loss due to stress usually rights itself within 2–6 months.
 This means all you’ll need to do is take it easy for a while (if that’s possible).
 If that underlying stress stays in your life, so will your unwanted hair loss.

 Diet

 If you eat foods that lack yummy vitamins and minerals like iron, zinc, and vitamins B12 and D, you may well experience excessive hair loss.
-All of these nutrients seem to help your body with hair production, and if you don’t get enough of them, your scalp may simply go on strike.
+All these nutrients seem to help your body produce hair, and if you don’t get enough of them, your scalp may simply go on strike.

-But be careful: studies also suggest that too much vitamin A can actually contribute to hair loss, as can selenium.
-So go easy on those, ‘kay?
+But be careful: Studies also suggest that getting too much vitamin A or selenium can actually contribute to hair loss.
+So go easy on those, ’kay?

 Alopecia areata

 Alopecia areata is a condition that can cause complete baldness.
-Your own immune system can trigger it, ordering inflammatory cells to attack your hair follicles.
-This blocks their ability to produce hair.
-Some people have it for their entire lives, while others experience it temporarily.
+Your immune system can trigger it, ordering inflammatory cells to attack your hair follicles.
+This blocks the follicles’ ability to produce hair.
+Some people have this condition for their entire lives, while others experience it temporarily.

-The good news: you’re statistically fairly unlikely to develop alopecia.
-The lifetime risk of developing it is a mere 2 percent, and it tends to happen between the ages of 25 and 36 years.
+But statistically, you’re fairly unlikely to develop alopecia.
+The lifetime risk of developing it is a mere 2%, and it tends to happen before age 40.

-There are also varying degrees of alopecia: you’re far more likely to develop bald patches than lose all your hair entirely.
+There are also varying degrees of alopecia, and you’re far more likely to develop bald patches than lose your hair entirely.

 Thyroid disorder